-Claims submitted to Alliance should include the CCS diagnosis code on the claim when treating the member for the CCS condition.
+Include the CCS diagnosis code on claims submitted to the Alliance when treating the member for the CCS condition.
 Prior authorization is required - see Health Services Policy 404-1305 Screening and Referral of Medically Eligible Children to California Childrens Services (CCS) Program.